|Policy Title||Alcoholic Beverages on Campus|

 - Persons under 21 are prohibited from purchasing, possessing or consuming alcoholic beverages.

-- Persons 21 and over are prohibited from possessing open containers and consuming alcoholic beverages except in authorized residence hall rooms, suites, apartments, licensed dining facilities or authorized campus buildings during University-sanctioned events.
+- Persons 21 and over are prohibited from possessing open containers and consuming alcoholic beverages except in authorized residence hall rooms, suites, apartments, licensed dining, athletic and event facilities or authorized campus buildings during University-sanctioned events.

-- Possession of open containers and/or the consumption of alcoholic beverages is prohibited on University grounds, including in all common areas and athletic fields, by any person regardless of age, except at University-sanctioned events when appropriate arrangements have been made.
+- Possession of open containers and/or the consumption of alcoholic beverages is prohibited on University grounds, including in all common areas and unlicensed athletic and event facilities, by any person regardless of age, except at University-sanctioned events when appropriate arrangements have been made.

-- Persons 21 and over are prohibited from removing alcoholic beverages from or bringing such beverages into dining facilities or University-sanctioned events.
+- Persons 21 and over are prohibited from removing alcoholic beverages from or bringing such beverages into dining, athletic or event facilities or University-sanctioned events.

 - All persons are prohibited from possessing or consuming from bulk containers of alcohol.

 - State funds may not be used for the purchase of alcoholic beverages.